vasily-kartashov/vasily-kartashov.github.io/_posts/2015-11-09-simple-twitter-bot-in-perl.md

     anda    you
     ada     exist

 Next step is to register for a twitter app, you can do that by heading over to their [website](https://apps.twitter.com/).
 The complete code for the bot is just a few lines of Perl.
-Trust me, there's nothing better than Perl for this kind of quick and easy hacking.

 The code looks something like this: